Header images courtesy of Four Seasons and W Hong Kong

 Most treatments can be enjoyed for 45, 60, or 90 minutes, so you can find one that meets your budget and needs.
 The spa also offers specialist treatments—including a massage for pregnant women—all of which are rounded off with a tasty cup of bael fruit tea from Thailand.

 D’Varee is perhaps one of the best-kept secrets in Hong Kong.
-Run by two lovely ladies with backgrounds in five-star hotel spas, this cosy spa specialises in massages, but also offers facial, manicure and pedicure services that won’t break the bank.
+Run by two lovely ladies with backgrounds in five-star hotel spas, this cosy spa specialises in massages, but also offers facial, manicure, and pedicure services that will not break the bank.
 A 60-minute deep tissue massage will only set you back $480.
 If you are picky and are looking for a new spa to try for an affordable-but-amazing massage, D’Varee is the place.

 D’Varee Spa, 2/F, 5 Jervois Street, Sheung Wan | (+852) 2865 7720